Learn-frontend-MinTic/Introduction-landing-page/README.md

 ## Welcome! 👋

-This is landing page of introduction :3
+This is the landing page of introduction :3

 ![Design preview for the landing page](./design/preview.png)